-Double-click the Clone Manager icon on your desktop or click Start, Clone Manager to start the Clone Manager Basic program.
+Double-click the Clone Manager icon on your desktop or click Start, Clone Manager to start the Clone Manager Professional program.
 All of the functions of the program are accessed by menus, toolbar buttons or shortcut keystrokes.
-For those who prefer the keyboard to the mouse, use the Windows Application key (or Alt + W) to call up a menu of the toolbar-accessible options for a display window.
+For those who prefer the keyboard to the mouse, use the Windows Application key to call up a menu of the toolbar-accessible options for a display window.